fluttercandies/fjs/README.md

 - **Impact**: Development on Apple Silicon Macs will use Rosetta 2 translation when running iOS simulator
 - **Production**: Real iOS devices (arm64) are fully supported with normal performance
 - **Minimum iOS Version**: Requires iOS 12.0 or later due to native library dependencies

+### Android Platform Limitations

+- **Architecture Support**: Android only supports arm64 and x86_64 architectures
+- **Crypto Module**: The built-in crypto module is not supported on Android platform
+- **Impact**: Applications requiring cryptographic functions on Android should use Dart's crypto libraries or platform-specific implementations

 ## 🤝 Contributing